CARES Act Reporting

 East Georgia State College’s disbursement plan enables many, but not all, EGSC students enrolled in Spring 2020 and Summer Semester 2020 to receive emergency grants.

-- If a student is eligible, emergency awards are then calculated based on a simple formula utilizing the eligible student’s “Estimated Family Contribution” (EFC) as determined by the student’s verified Federal Application for Student Financial Aid [FAFSA], and the number of credit hours for which the student enrolled for Spring 2020 and Summer semester 2020 (including Maymester 2020).
+If a student is eligible, emergency awards are then calculated based on a simple formula utilizing the eligible student’s “Estimated Family Contribution” (EFC) as determined by the student’s verified Federal Application for Student Financial Aid [FAFSA], and the number of credit hours for which the student enrolled for Spring 2020, Summer 2020 semesters (including Maymester 2020) and Fall 2020 semester.
 Students enrolled in less than 4 credit hours for a semester will not receive an emergency grant.

-- For each semester (spring 2020 and summer 2020 (including Maymester), emergency award amounts will be divided into three tiers based on EFC.
+For each semester, emergency award amounts will be divided into three tiers based on EFC.
 Students with the lowest EFC will be assigned to tier one and will each receive the highest emergency award.
 Students with the highest EFC will be assigned to tier three and will each receive the lowest emergency award.

 Each of these three tiers will then have two levels of emergency awards: a higher level for student taking a higher number of credit hours and a lower level for students taking less credit hours.
 Students enrolled for the greater number of hours each semester will receive the maximum funding (100%) within the tier to which the student is assigned.
 Students enrolled in a lower number of hours will receive emergency awards of 50% of the maximum amount for the tier to which the student is assigned.